varithpu/Testudog/README.md

 # Testudog
 Quadruped robot simulation in Gazebo.
+The robot is capable of body twisting and moving with different gaits.
+It balances itself on a slope with body orientation feedback control.
+For autonomous navigation task, RRT* is used for global planner, and waypoint following controller is used as local planner.
 ## Installation
 1. Clone Testudog repository into your ROS workspace
 ```